 If we are working remotely you are welcome to have your camera on or off, and request the same from me.
 If you need to move around in the session, or take a break, these can also be accommodated.
 I also offer text-based counselling over Signal.

-My practice space has other people working in it during the day, and there is a receptionist who will ask you to sign in.
+My practice space has other people working in it during the day, and there is a receptionist.
 There is also a waiting area.
 For clients under the age of 18, if we are meeting at my practice space after hours then a parent/caregiver must remain in the waiting area during our session.

-For remote video clients, I use Google Meet as this offers a secure connection and a range of accessibility options.
+For remote video clients, I use Cliniko as this offers a secure connection and a range of accessibility options.
 For text-based clients I use Signal, which is encrypted.

 I am a Rogerian therapist, which means that I follow person-centered and collaborative models of counselling.
-I use a range of strategies such as narrative therapy, acceptance and commitment therapy (ACT), motivational interviewing (MI), and Gestalt therapy.
+I believe that the counselling relationship is the most important factor in therapy.

 If you’re sick or isolating, you’re welcome to request we move our session online.
 If you’re unable to make your appointment then please give me as much notice as you can.
 If you’re finding that you’re reluctant to come along, let me know how you’re feeling and we’ll work on a solution together.